MicrosoftDocs/azure-docs/articles/healthcare-apis/configure-private-link.md

 ## Disable public network access

 Creating a private endpoint for your FHIR resource does not automatically disable public traffic to it.
-In order to do that you will have to update your FHIR resource to set a new “Public access” property from “Enabled” to “Disabled”.
+To do that you will have to update your FHIR resource to set a new “Public access” property from “Enabled” to “Disabled”.
 Be careful when disabling public network access as all requests to your FHIR service that are not coming from a properly configured private endpoint will be denied.
 Only traffic from your private endpoints will be allowed.

 ![Disable Public Network Access](media/private-link/private-link-disable.png)

 ## Create private endpoint

-To create a private endpoint, a developer with RBAC permissions on the FHIR resource can use Azure Portal, [Azure PowerShell](https://docs.microsoft.com/azure/private-link/create-private-endpoint-powershell), or [Azure CLI](https://docs.microsoft.com/azure/private-link/create-private-endpoint-cli).
-This article walks you through the steps on using Azure Portal.
-It is recommended to use Azure Portal as it automates the creation and configuration of the Private DNS Zone.
+To create a private endpoint, a developer with RBAC permissions on the FHIR resource can use Azure portal, [Azure PowerShell](https://docs.microsoft.com/azure/private-link/create-private-endpoint-powershell), or [Azure CLI](https://docs.microsoft.com/azure/private-link/create-private-endpoint-cli).
+This article walks you through the steps on using Azure portal.
+Using Azure portal is recommended as it automates the creation and configuration of the Private DNS Zone.
 You can reference the [Private Link Quick Start Guides](https://docs.microsoft.com/azure/private-link/create-private-endpoint-portal) for more details.

 There are two ways to create a private endpoint.
 Auto Approval flow allows a user that has RBAC permissions on the FHIR resource to create a private endpoint without a need for approval.
 Manual Approval flow allows a user without permissions on the FHIR resource to request a private endpoint to be approved by owners of the FHIR resource.